ganelson/inform-evolution/proposals/0032-run-time-problem-reform.md

 (The second and any subsequent lines are purely informational, and the app should not require them to be present.)

-In the current state of the Inform repository, this is the only RTP which is printed in the new form, for the sake of testing, but the rest will be converted shortly.
 The following source will trigger it, for testing purposes:

 	Lab is a room.